halfik/elegant/docs/db/query/Builder.md

 # Netinteractive\Elegant\Query\Builder

 We have added some functionality to original Elegant query builder.
-New things you can do when compared to Eloquent builder:
+New things we've added to builder:

-* we throwed away list of available clause operators, so now anything is possible when you are building where statment.
+* we throwed away list of available clause operators, so now anything is possible when you are building where statement.
-* we've added the possibility to add sql comments (Example 1)
+* add sql comments (Example 1)
-* we've added the possibility to build with statments (Example 2)
+* with statements (Example 2)
-* we've added the possibility to build nested queries (Example 3)
+* selecting from other builder object (Example 3)
+* overriding already bind where values.
+To do able to do so, you have to use $alias parameter when building where statement (Example 4).

 ## Methods